 General Municipal Law 239-l, m & n Review

 The Cayuga County GML 239-l, m & n Review Committee meets regularly the third Thursday of each month.
-The referral submission deadline for a regularly schedule Review Committee meeting is Tuesday the week prior to the third Thursday.
+The referral submission deadline for a regularly schedule Review Committee meeting is Tuesday the week prior to the meeting date.
 Complete referrals must be received by this date in order to be reviewed at the next Committee meeting.
 The full schedule is available here.

 Agendas & Minutes